 Working in an interdisciplinary team taught me to communicate my work clearly and listen to what others are saying carefully to understand the topics outside my area of expertise, as well as ask questions if anything remained unclear to avoid miscommunication.
 I am very thankful for this experience, and I am sure it is very useful in any of my future work.

 The fellowship had a huge impact on both my research and future career.
 I had a chance to build connections that allow me to continue the collaboration with the company in the future.
 I also gained new perspectives and skills for my research, and understand much better what academic research is needed in the area, and how it can be applied in the industry.
 The experience of living in a new city and working in a new environment has also made me more confident, which I am sure benefits my future career, and having the industry experience alongside the academia experience not only looks good on CV, but also helps me make better informed decisions about my career plans in the future.

 I feel like I gained a lot of transferrable skills from being at the Winterlight Labs, from practical technical skills to communication and teamwork skills.
 From the technical side, I improved my programming skills in R and Python and learned some machine learning, which I can apply both in my PhD research and in anything I work on in the future.
 My communication skills improved through explaining my work and the questions I’m facing in different settings (meetings, teamwork, presentations, casual conversations) to people with different backgrounds.
 I can also transfer the experience of working at the start-up and the insights I gained into how this world works if I wish to set up a small company on my own in the future.

-Ulla Petti’s internship with Winterlight Labs took place between July and December 2021
+Ulla Petti’s fellowship with Winterlight Labs took place between July and December 2021